Invariant subspaces of Brownian shifts on vector-valued Hardy spaces: Introduction

 where $((1\otimes 1)\alpha)(z) = \alpha$ for all $\alpha \in \mathbb{C}$ and $z \in \T$.
 Brownian shifts are connected to the time-shift operators associated with Brownian motion processes \cite{Agler-Stankus}.
 Also, for a curious statistical take on Brownian shifts, see \cite[page 13]{Jim}.

 On the other hand, we recall that shifts on vector-valued Hardy spaces are all examples of pure isometries.
-Given a Hilbert space $E$ (all Hilbert spaces in this paper are separable and over $\mathbb{C}$), denote by $H^2_E(\T)$ the $E$-valued Hardy space over $\T$.
+Given a Hilbert space $E$, denote by $H^2_E(\T)$ the $E$-valued Hardy space over $\T$.
 By $S_E$, we refer to the shift operator on $H^2_E(\T)$.
 When $E = \mathbb{C}$, we simply write $H^2_\mathbb{C}(\T)$ as $H^2(\T)$, and $S_{\mathbb{C}}$ as $S$.
 In this case, the invariant subspaces of $S_E$ are parameterized by operator-valued inner functions—a classical result known as the Beurling–Lax–Halmos theorem (cf. \cite[Theorem 2.1, p.
 239]{Foias-Frazho}).
 This result lies within the framework of the invariant subspace problem—where, instead of investigating the existence of invariant subspaces for general operators, one fixes a natural operator and seeks a complete description of the lattice of its invariant subspaces.

 In this paper, we introduce Brownian shifts on vector-valued Hardy spaces and compute the lattice of invariant subspaces for these operators.
 This work is inspired both by the classification of invariant subspaces by Agler and Stankus and by the Beurling–Lax–Halmos theorem for shift-invariant subspaces on vector-valued Hardy spaces.
-In particular, our result yields the lattice of invariant subspaces for the Brownian shifts $\br$ studied by Agler and Stankus and provides a new proof of their structure.
+In particular, our result yields the lattices of invariant subspaces for the Brownian shifts $\br$ studied by Agler and Stankus and provides a new proof of their structure.

 The \textit{Brownian shift on $H^2_E(\T) \oplus E$} of covariance $\sigma > 0$ and angle $\theta \in [0, 2 \pi)$ is the bounded linear operator

 where $i_E : E \raro H_E^2(\T)$ is the inclusion map defined by $(i_E x)(z) = x$ for all $x \in E$ and $z \in \T$.